hyperledger/firefly/docs/tutorials/tokens/erc20.md

 - You may pass through a `config` object of additional parameters, if supported by your token connector
 - You may specify a `key` understood by the connector (i.e. an Ethereum address) if you'd like to use a non-default signing identity

+### Get the address of the deployed contract

-To lookup the address of the new contract, you can lookup the Token Pool by its ID on the API:
+To lookup the address of the new contract, you can lookup the Token Pool by its ID on the API.
+Creating the token pool will also emit an event which will contain the address.
+To query the token pool you can make a `GET` request to the pool's ID:

 #### Request
 `GET` `http://127.0.0.1:5000/api/v1/namespaces/default/tokens/pools/5811e8d5-52d0-44b1-8b75-73f5ff88f598`